votinginfoproject/vip-specification/docs/data_best_practices.rst

 Requirements for precinct shapes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following are practical requirements when defining precinct
+The following are practical requirements when defining the spatial
+boundary of a Precinct element (whether a precinct or precinct
-boundaries with geospatial shapes.
+split) with geospatial shapes.

 -  The resolution of a polygon for a precinct shape can be as coarse or
    fine as needed, so long as the shape accurately represents the
    boundary of the precinct.

--  No two precinct shapes should overlap.
+-  No two shapes should overlap.

--  All precicnt polygons must form a closed loop.
-That is, the polygon
+-  All polygons must form a closed loop.
+That is, the polygon should
-   should start and end from the same point.
+   start and end from the same point.

--  The border of a precinct polygon must not intersect itself.
+-  The border of a polygon must not intersect itself.

+-  The spatial boundary of a Precinct is defined by a single geospatial
+   feature.
+That feature, however, may contain one or more discrete
+   and non-overlapping polygons as necessary to define the full extent of
+   the boundary.

 -  ShapeIdentifier must be a valid, existing reference in the external
    file.